davidzimniok/Running-text-on-7-seg-displays/README.md

 ![Whole function of data part of top](simulations/top/top_function.png)
 note: After storing the data to the register data are shifted on the output pattern controlled by ce signal from clock_enable module every 500ms.

+### Final version of top
+On real hardware we have noticed, some problem with loading data via serial line.
+We have tried many options as fliping bit order or remove some modules.
+Unfortunately the problem is in UART module.
+Without osciloscope and proper data analysis, what is impossible to do with setted deadline, we ar not able to find the mistake.
+We could say, that problem will be in timing or in data acquisition in FSM.
+Because this is not main topic of our project, and proper function was confirmed via simulations in final version we have fill data register with static data.
+Howewer we need for propper function only serial data stream, so the module could be easily replaced with debugged module from another aplication.

 <a name="video"></a>

 ## Video